-Provide information on disposal and recycling or reclamation of the substance and/or its container in this section.
+Provide information on disposal and recycling or reclamation of the substance and/or its container in this section. this section needs a cross reference to section 4.8 as the people carrying out these activities may need to take precautions

-Description of waste residues and information on their safe handling and methods of disposal, including the disposal of any contaminated packaging.
+• Description of waste residues and information on their safe handling and methods of disposal, including the disposal of any contaminated packaging.